Rare-earth industry in China: Major firms and state research organizations

 The Chinese rare earth industry is dominated by local state owned enterprises, private firms and centrally owned state firms.

 In northern China, rare earth industry is dominated by the Inner Mongolia Baotou Steel Rare-Earth Hi-Tech Company.
 In southern China, China Minmetals is the dominant player in the region.
 Other major players include the Aluminum Corporation of China Limited and China Non-Ferrous Metal Mining.

 In December 2021 China announced the formation of a new conglomerate, China Rare-Earths Group, created by a merger of companies and subsidiaries including China Minmetals Rare Earth, Aluminum Corporation of China Limited Rare Earth, Ganzhou Rare Earth Group, and China Southern Rare Earth Group, among others.
 The new entity, a state-owned enterprise, controlled approximately 70% of China's rare earth production.

 China has two state research facilities which provide specialized research into rare earth elements.
 They are the Rare Earth Materials Chemistry and Applications state key laboratory, which is associated with Peking University, and the Rare Earth Resource Utilization state key laboratory located in Changchun, Jilin province.

 The Chinese rare earth industry also has two journals which publish research in rare-earth minerals.
 They are the Journal of Rare Earth and China Rare Earth Information (CREI) Journal.
 These journals are published by the Chinese Society of Rare Earths established in 1980 by Chinese rare earth researchers.

+Chinese institutions have filed a large number of rare earth-related patents; a 2026 patent landscape report based on EPO PATSTAT Global data identified 22,040 global DOCDB simple patent families filed between 2014 and 2024 in rare-earth-related technologies, with China accounting for 81% of filings.